LordCarlosMP/MarketSurveyAPI/README.md

 # marketsurveyapi

 ## Getting Started
-A RESTful API made by Carlos Muñoz Pelaz
+A RESTful API for managing market surveys and market survey subscriptions

-This API consist of in

-MarketsurveyAPI has 3 functionalities:
+MarketsurveyAPI has 4 functionalities:

     1. CRUD operations with market surveys.